NittanyLion/Grumps.jl/docs/src/speedmemory.md

     * Grumps can naturally take a while if the data set is large.
     * Computation time grows fast in the number of random coefficients.
     * The full CLER estimator (especially with `memsave` on) is slower than its cheap alternative.
     * Using global variables is a bad idea in any programming language and especially in Julia (bury everything inside a function).
+In Julia type stability can also be an issue.
     * Tolerances and iteration counts (not an issue with the defaults).
     * Using `robust` choice probabilities makes run times longer (the default is `fast`).
     * Make sure you are not running Julia in single thread mode.
 Start Julia with `julia -t 16` if you have 16 physical cores in your computer.